loggy01/alpharing/README.md

    In this step, RING4 is used to generate a RIN of both the wild-type and variant model, capturing their non-covalent bonds.

-> [!NOTE]
-> RING4 refers to bonds as "edges" and residues as "nodes".
-AlphaRING's source code extensively uses this terminology.

 4. **Calculate residue weightings**

    In this step, AlphaRING assigns each non-covalent bond a weighting of importance to protein stability.
 Weightings are calculated using novel bond-type specific formulas that take into account bond-specific energy and geometry calculated by RING4.
 As the energy values provided by RING4 are fixed for a given bond-type, our formulas consider the bond's variable distance and angle to multiply energy by a value between `0–2`.
 Both distance and angle can